Infectious Disease Prevention and Control Unit (IDCU) - EPIET

 Teaching and training in communicable disease epidemiology

-Three of the unit's staff have Masters Degrees in Public Health Medicine and one has a Ph.D. in CD epidemiology.
+Three of the unit's staff have Masters Degrees in Public Health Medicine and one has a Ph.D. in communicable disease epidemiology.
 One member of staff also underwent the EPIET Programme (Cohort 2011).
 IDCU staff also teach in modules of epidemiology and communicable diseases at the University of Malta.

 The IDCU has a website which contains information on communicable diseases including statistics, reports, leaflets and general information.